Mini Mario & Friends: Amiibo Challenge

-Mini Mario & Friends: Amiibo Challenge is a puzzle video game developed and published by Nintendo for the Wii U and Nintendo 3DS.
-The game was free to download on the Nintendo eShop, but requires Nintendo's Amiibo lineup in order to play.
-It was released in Japan in January 2016 and worldwide in April 2016.
+Mini Mario & Friends: Amiibo Challenge is a 2016 puzzle-platform game developed and published by Nintendo for the Nintendo 3DS and Wii U. The seventh entry in the Mario vs. Donkey Kong series, the game was free to download on the Nintendo eShop, but requires Nintendo's Amiibo lineup in order to play.
+It was released in Japan in January 2016 and worldwide in April.

 Gameplay

-The title's main gameplay is based on the Mario vs. Donkey Kong series, as it also borrows many elements and assets from said series.
-There is only Single-player mode.
+The title's main gameplay is based on the Mario vs. Donkey Kong series.
+There is only a single-player mode.
 Players use a stylus to manipulate the level layout, allowing miniature Mario series characters to survive or achieve goals.
 Objects such as girders or trampolines can be moved, allowing characters to travel along their intended path.
 Example characters include Mario, Diddy Kong, Luigi, Rosalina, Toad, Bowser, Princess Peach, Bowser Jr., Donkey Kong, and Yoshi, all sporting a unique power.
 Obstacles are included such as mine carts and ghost Boos.

 Amiibo requirement

-There are eleven mini characters that can be played as.
-The game requires Nintendo's Amiibo figurine lineup in order to play, and amiibo of certain Mario series characters unlock miniature versions of those characters with special abilities.
-Only amiibo figures can be used to play the game, not amiibo cards.
+There are eleven mini playable characters.
+The game requires Nintendo's Amiibo figurine lineup in order to play, and Amiibo of certain Mario series characters unlock miniature versions of those characters with special abilities.
+Only Amiibo figures can be used to play the game, not Amiibo cards.
 Amiibo figurines produced by a third-party also work.
-If the player has a non-Mario series Amiibo, the game will put in Mini Spek instead of the Amiibo the person puts on the Wii U GamePad, the NFC Reader/Writer connected to Nintendo 3DS, Nintendo 3DS XL or Nintendo 2DS, or the New Nintendo 3DS, New Nintendo 3DS XL or New Nintendo 2DS XL.
+If the player has a non-Mario series Amiibo figure, the game will put in Mini Spek instead of the Amiibo figure the player puts on the Wii U GamePad, and the NFC Reader/Writer connected to Nintendo 3DS, Nintendo 3DS XL or Nintendo 2DS, or the New Nintendo 3DS, New Nintendo 3DS XL or New Nintendo 2DS XL.
 The Mini Spek is a character that resembles a blue wind-up block that has no special abilities.
-Mini Spek can't access amiibo doors, but can undergo a basic set of levels.
+Mini Spek can't access Amiibo doors, but can undergo a basic set of levels.

 Characters from the Mario canon work, and when unlocked in the game, unlocks a mini version of the Amiibo and its special move.
 Examples include six Yoshi figurines, from both Super Smash Bros. and Yoshi's Woolly World.
 The six available Mario figurines result in a Mini Mario character with wall jump as a special ability.
 With two figurines that work, Mini Luigi has high jump as an ability, and Mini Peach from two figurines has floating jump.
 There are two figurines for Mini Bowser, who has the special ability Bowser Bomb.
-There are only single amiibo figurines to unlock Mini Toad, Mini Donkey Kong, Mini Diddy Kong, Mini Rosalina, and Mini Bowser Jr.
+Mini Rosalina, Mini Donkey Kong and Mini Diddy Kong can also be unlocked with their respective Super Smash Bros. and Super Mario Amiibo figures.
+There are only single Amiibo figurines to unlock Mini Toad and Mini Bowser Jr.